-On account of the variation with g, and because the equivalents of the horsepower are not decimal multiples of any of the fundamental units, and further because its definition and value are different on the Continent of Europe from its definition and value in England and America, it has long been felt that the horsepower is an unsuitable unit for many purposes.
+On account of the variation with q, and because the equivalents of the horsepower are not decimal multiples of any of the fundamental units, and, further, because its definition and value are different on the Continent of Europe from its definition and value in England and America, it has long been felt that the horsepower is an unsuitable unit for many purposes.
 Modern engineering practice is constantly tending away from the horsepower and toward the watt and kilowatt.
-Particularly in electrical engineering is this true.
 In Germany it has been proposed to call the kilowatt "Neupferd" (new horsepower), to make its use appeal more strongly to those who have become firmly attached to the horsepower.
-A definite action has been taken to eliminate the horsepower entirely as a unit of power in electrical engineering.
-At the International Electrotechnical Commission in Turin, Italy, in September, 1911, it was decided that in all countries electrical machinery, including motors, would be rated in kilowatts only.
+The objection to the horsepower has been particularly strong in electrical engineering.
+The International Congress of Electricians at Paris in 1889 recommended that the power of machines be expressed in kilowatts instead of in horsepower.
+A more definite and powerful action with a view to the elimination of the horsepower was taken by the International Electrotechnical Commission at Turin, Italy, in 1911.
+This body, composed of the representatives of great electrical interests all over the world, recommended that in all countries electrical machinery, including motors, be rated in kilowatts only.

-II.
-HISTORICAL
+V. HISTORICAL

-The term "horsepower" as a measure of the activity of machinery was introduced 2 by Thomas Savery, the inventor of an early type of steam engine.
+The term "horsepower" as a measure of the activity of machinery was introduced 5 by Thomas Savery, the inventor of an early type of steam engine.
 The earliest application of the steam engine was in the pumping of water from mines, work which had formerly been done by horses.
 Savery, in his Miners' Friend, page 29, in the year 1702, says that an engine which will raise as much water as 2 horses working continuously in a given number of hours will do the work or labor of about 10 horses, since relays of horses must be used to keep the work going continuously; such an engine, then, he called a 10-horsepower engine.